patchadevikasai/patchadevikasai/README.md

 - 👋 Hi, I’m Devika
 - 👀 I’m interested in Mern Stack Development
 - 🌱 I’m currently learning Html,Css and Javascript and React Js
-- 💞️ I’m looking to collaborate on New people.
+- 💞️ I’m looking to collaborate with New people.
 - 📫 How to reach me devikasai50@gmail.com
 - ❤️ I love Exploring new things.